Disabled person's bus pass

 - you can apply up to two weeks before the date of eligibility

-If you already have a pass and it is about to expire:
+If you have a bus pass that is about to expire

 - you will need to re-apply.
 You can do this up to 30 days before the expiry date